Gademann-UZH/Chemical-Space-Generation/README.md

 ### Dim Reduction & Plotting

-The **Dim_Reduction_and_UMAP_Plotting:** notbook, reads in pre-compiled featurization data in .csv format and generates a chemical space using UMAP.
+The **Dim_Reduction_and_UMAP_Plotting.ipynb** notebook reads in pre-compiled featurization data in .csv format and generates a chemical space using UMAP.
 Furthermore, it can be used to plot the resulting clusters in various ways.

 ### Pick Random Substrates From Chemical Space

-The **Random_BA_Picking.ipynb:** notebook reads in data from a summarized .csv file, generates a chemical space, and picks one random substrate from every cluster.
+The **Random_BA_Picking.ipynb** notebook reads in data from a summarized .csv file, generates a chemical space, and picks one random substrate from every cluster.

 ## Usage